swanhong/secure-skat/README.md

 go mod vendor
 ```

-`setup/install.sh` installs PLINK 2 at `$HOME/plink2` and R::SKAT under
-`$HOME/R/library`. `go mod vendor` is required because every Go command in this
-repository uses `-mod=vendor`, while `vendor/` is not stored in Git.
+`setup/install.sh` installs PLINK 2 at `$HOME/plink2` and R::SKAT under `$HOME/R/library`. `go mod vendor` is required because every Go command in this repository uses `-mod=vendor`, while `vendor/` is not stored in Git.

-In each new terminal, load the installed paths before running individual
+In each new terminal, load the installed paths before running individual commands:
-commands:

 ```bash
 cd secure-skat
 source setup/env.sh
 ```

-The AoU workflow additionally requires:

-- Controlled Tier access to the v9 WGS exome PGEN and VAT objects;
-- a valid billing project in `GOOGLE_PROJECT` or `GOOGLE_CLOUD_PROJECT`;
-- enough local disk space for the selected PGEN triplets and derived inputs.

 ## Configure the AoU run